 The DX sensors require no address setting.
 The digital DX code format features over a million possible codes.
 The DX sensors transmitters are precoded at the sensor factory to unique codes.
 All DX transmitters used in Sentinel radio alarms are alarm codes, except for the Entrance/Exit delay transmitter.

-Each Sentinel sensor is programmed into the wireless receiver at the Karas Technical Services.
-However the user may want to add sensors or move them from another system.
+Each wireless sensor is programmed into the Sentinel wireless receiver at the Karas Technical Services factory.
+However the user may want to add sensors or move them from or to another system.
+If you should want to use a sensor with more than one Sentinel radio alarm system, it must be programmed into the other Sentinel wireless receivers.
+Each sensor is received only by the receiver(s) to which it was programmed.
 To do so refer to DX wireless receiver instructions for programming below.
 If end user is not inclined to program the receiver themselves, Karas Technical Services will do it for a nominal fee.